PrateekParmar01/scrap-it/README.md

-# ScrapIt W - Job Search Platform with Web Scraping
+# ScrapIt- Job Search Platform with Web Scraping

-> ScrapIt W is a collaborative project developed by Prateek Parmar and Saarthak Verma.
+> ScrapIt is a collaborative project developed by Prateek Parmar and Saarthak Verma.
 The project utilizes React.js, Express, MongoDB, Web-Scraping, and Tailwind CSS to create a dynamic job search platform.

 ## Project Overview